mcaserta/mcaserta.github.io/content/pages/cv.md

 Since the very beginning of my professional career I mainly worked with open source software, which has given me a better understanding of its community, processes and strengths.
-I am passionate about technology, innovation and usability, and I’m always on the lookout for new ways to advance my productivity and the quality of my work.
+I am passionate about technology, innovation and usability, and I'm always on the lookout for new ways to advance my productivity and the quality of my work.

 ## Know-How